 Oh, and I had to load up a ROM of the original game to check and I was right, the Sage that you find around the place was to save the game originally.

 I would like to stress before I carry out that I did enjoy Asha in Monster World and I do wish I played the original when it came out but I do not think it is one I will play again compared to the others.

-The overall world feels far more like an arcade game where you are unable to go backwards (so much like Wonder Boy 2) and after you complete a section of the game and freed a spirit you are unable to return.
-This means you are unable to get any items you missed such as a heart piece which is a bit disappointing as I do enjoy completing the story or as much as I can and then go back to get everything I missed.
+The overall world feels far more like an arcade game where you are unable to go backwards (so much like Wonder Boy 2) and after you complete a section of the game and free a spirit you are unable to return.
+This means you are unable to get any items you missed such as a heart piece which is a bit disappointing as I do enjoy completing the story as much as I can and then going back to get everything I missed.

 This also has a knock-on effect in that it doesn’t feel like you are exploring the world as much.
-At no point in the game will you gain access to a new skill, or a new weapon or item that will allow you to go backwards and find something cool that otherwise would be missed or a new dungeon opens up.
+At no point in the game will you gain access to a new skill or a new weapon or item that will allow you to go backwards and find something cool that otherwise would be missed or a new dungeon opens up.
 It makes the world feels static and much like you are just completing the next level rather than exploring the world.

 While I much prefer the graphics in Wonder Boy III and Monster Boy and the Cursed Kingdom, everything regarding the graphics in this remake is cute, adorable and outright lovely to the point that although I do comment about it during Playing Games with Snat I do love the graphics.